funny233-github/MCLauncher/README.md

 Limitations
 ===========

 There are no known limitations or issues with this tool at this time.
 However, please note that this tool is still in beta and may not be suitable for all users.
-If you encounter any issues while using the launcher, please report them to our GitHub repository.

 Contributing
 ============

 We would love to have your help contributing to MCLauncher!
 Please report any issues or suggestions you have on our GitHub repository.
-If you're interested in helping out with development, we encourage you to join our Discord server and get involved with the community.!